 Should you be unnerved about this experience?

-“Weightlifting due to the muscular exertion delivers an increased return of blood to the heart due to the pumping effect of skeletal muscle,” says Dr. Ronald Scheib, MD, cardiologist, Medical Director at Pritikin Longevity Center & Spa in Miami.
+“Weightlifting due to the muscular exertion delivers an increased return of blood to the heart due to the pumping effect of skeletal muscle,” says Dr. Ronald Scheib, MD, cardiologist, past Medical Director at Pritikin Longevity Center & Spa in Miami.

 “By abruptly increasing the volume of blood returning to the heart chambers, it will increase the pressure and produce dilatation of the chambers that are involved in controlling heart rhythm,” continues Dr. Scheib.

 “As a consequence, abrupt lifting weight can produce transient arrhythmias.”